 The United States, the Dominican Republic, and five Central American countries (Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua), signed the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR) in August 2004.
-The Agreement entered into force in Guatemala on July 1, 2006, after the country completed all the commitments necessary for implementation.
+The Agreement went into effect in Guatemala on July 1, 2006, after the country completed all the commitments necessary for implementation.

-Under CAFTA-DR, nearly all U.S. agricultural exports enter Guatemala duty free.
-Guatemala will eliminate its remaining tariffs on rice by 2023 and on dairy products by 2025.
+Under CAFTA-DR, 95 percent of U.S. agricultural exports enter Guatemala duty free.
+Guatemala eliminated its remaining tariffs on virtually all U.S. agricultural products in 2020 (a few product categories will be eliminated over subsequent years - e.g., rice and dairy products).
 In 2017, Guatemala eliminated its out-of-quota tariff for chicken leg quarters, five years early.
-For certain agricultural products, tariff-rate quotas (TRQs) permit some duty-free access for specified quantities during the tariff phase-out period, with the duty-free amount expanding during that period.
+For certain agricultural products, tariff-rate quotas (TRQs) will permit some duty-free access for specified quantities during the tariff phase-out period, with the duty-free amount expanding during that period.

 In addition to CAFTA-DR, Guatemala has signed bilateral or regional free trade agreements with Chile, Mexico, Colombia, Taiwan, Panama, the European Union, Peru, and the European Free Trade Association (EFTA) countries and is currently negotiating free trade agreements with South Korea, the United Kingdom, and Canada.